Wendy Mewes, author of the Footprint guide to Brittany, has this introduction to cycling in Brest, the largest city in Brittany.

 Getting to Brest

-Brest is on the main TGV train line with trains via Morlaix (links to the ferry at Roscoff) to Rennes, or south to Quimper – Rail Europe has fare options, or see the website of French rail operator SNCF (in French).
+Brest is on the main TGV train line with trains via Morlaix (links to the ferry at Roscoff) to Rennes, or south to Quimper.
+See voyages-sncf.com for train times and ticket prices.
+See also our information on taking bikes on French trains.
 An expressway road links Brest and Quimper, but it is possible to travel south via minor roads around the peninsulas hemming the Rade de Brest – see the Red Dog guide to the Nantes-Brest Canal.

 Accommodation and food

 The tourist office can help with finding accommodation.
 The most attractive area to stay is near the water at Moulin Blanc (3km from the city centre) – try the Hotel La Plaisance and ask for a sea view.
 A cheap, fairly central option handy for the commercial port and ferries to Molène or Ouessant is the hotel Agena.
-Check here for a range of links to hotels, gîtes, gîtes d’étapes, B&Bs and self-catered accommodation around France.
+Check here for a range of links to hotels, gîtes, gîtes d’étapes, B&Bs and self-catered accommodation around France, and here for more tips for finding accommodation.

 Brest being an international sort of place leads to a great variety of restaurants, but the traditional Breton fish dishes are still the best.
 For fun with a crab, try Le Crabe Marteau, where you get a crab on a wooden board with a mallet.
-Best of all is to eat onboard an old boat, Ma Petite Folie, in the harbour at Moulin Blanc, with views over the bay from the upper deck.
 The Amour de Pomme de Terre near the market (rue des Halles St Louis) certainly lives up to its name, with groaning platters featuring potatoes every way imaginable.
+The revamped area around the docks also boasts lots of dining options.

 See Wendy's Freewheeling France guide to cycling the Nantes-Brest Canal, as well as her history of the Nantes-Brest Canal.
 She has also written our guides to Brittany, St Malo, Quimper, Vannes and Rennes.